mahdix/supernotes/README.md

 # Run locally

 The app uses a local sqlite database.
 Make sure you have JDK 17 and Maven CLI installed.
+You will also need `yarn` to compile front-end code.

 1. `git clone` the repository
 2. `cd` into the repository root.
+3. `cd web`
+4. `yarn build`
+5. `cp -R dist ../src/main/resources/`
-3. `mvn spring-boot:run`
+6. `mvn spring-boot:run`

 # Using the app